airbytehq/airbyte-academy/docs/ai-chatbot/lesson_6.md

 For the base URL, you can use https://api.stripe.com, and Bearer token is used here for Auth:
 ![stripeurl](https://hackmd.io/_uploads/HkxjyDwSyx.png)

 If you click on the "Testing Values" button on the top right, you can see where to put your Stripe API key.
-Using the [secret API key](https://dashboard.stripe.com/test/apikeys) in test mode will probably be the best way to do this.
+Using the <a href="https://dashboard.stripe.com/test/apikeys" target="_blank">secret API key</a> in test mode will probably be the best way to do this.

 ![stripeapikey](https://hackmd.io/_uploads/SylfWDvSkl.png)